s-r-engineer/mikrograf/README.md

 # Mikrograf

-This tool is an input "plugin" for Telegraf to collect data from Mikrotik devices
+This tool is an input "plugin" for Telegraf to collect data from Mikrotik devices using REST, so web shall be enabled

 ## Configuration